xitiomet/routeput/README.md

 **Implementation with javascript**

-Route.put is designed to work with a javascript powered front-end, below is a simple implementation example.
+Routeput is designed to work with a javascript powered front-end, below is a simple implementation example.
 Please note that all transmitted messages must be serialized json. routeput.js is provided in the root of your routput server. (ex: http://127.0.0.1:6144/routeput.js) this library provides the RouteputConnection class

 ```javascript
 var routeput = new RouteputConnection("myChannel");